 #4 – “5-Minute Soothing Technique”

-Finally, aim to spend about five minutes or less (not more) getting your child to be calm and relaxed, not sleepy or drowsy, before bedtime.
+This is a special Baby Sleep Trainer step to do right before you put baby in bed.
+You’ll want to aim to spend about five minutes or less (not more) getting your child to be calm and relaxed.
+Not sleepy or drowsy.
 Ideally you’d want your little one to go down calm and awake.
-Avoid any rocking or swaying movements you know will make your child go to sleep, and instead focus on calming and soothing movements that will help relax them.
+Avoid any rocking or swaying movements you know will make your child go to sleep.
+Focus instead on calming and soothing movements that will help relax them.

 If you’re ready to take your child’s sleep to the next level, check out my online training program!